 All non-teaching employees of the Board are eligible to be members of the Ontario Municipal Employees Retirement System (OMERS), a multi-employer pension plan.
 The plan provides defined pension benefits to employees based on their length of service and rates of pay.
 The Board contributions equal the employee contributions to the plan.
-During the year ended August 31, 2017, the Board contributed \$8,898,452 (2016 - \$8,682,381) to the plan.
+During the year ended August 31, 2018, the Board contributed \$9,330,213 (2017 - \$8,898,452).
 As this is a multi-employer pension plan, these contributions are the Board's pension benefit expenses.
 No pension liability for this type of plan is included in the Board's consolidated financial statements.